 Space colonisation will depend on our capacity to sustain a crew\'s metabolic demands (food, water, and oxygen) on a regular basis with little to no replenishment from Earth.
 Plant crops are cultivated on earth to support these tasks, hence developing plant-based food production systems is crucial in maintaining humankind\'s existence in space.
 For thousands of years, farming methods have changed on Earth to satisfy the needs of a growing population and the scarcity of resources.
 Currently, these methods need to change to account for the effects of global warming.
 Space farming is the practice of cultivating crops for food and other uses in space or on alien planets.
 Food supply to space stations and other long-term missions requires a lot of labour and money.
 The cost of refilling and the difficulties of resupplying interplanetary trips make the idea of manufacturing food in flight quite appealing.
 To supply water, nutrients, and oxygen to the plant roots, specialised space greenhouses use controlled release fertiliser, a porous clay base, and LED illumination.
 Comprehending the growth responses of plants to space-specific restrictions including changed gravity, ionising radiation, and constrained volume is essential, in addition to understanding the growth responses to all environmental elements that act on Earth.
 It is also necessary to modify farming methods in light of these constraints.
 The nature and degree of environmental aspects that need to be considered are contingent upon the specific mission situations.
 This paper deals with the historical perspective, need and basic concepts of space farming.
 It also provides insights on the impacts of space factors on plants and types of space farms.

 The present study basically deals with the construction of the small pond in particular and the water filtration in general in Choghazanbil which is considered the valuable memorial of Ilam civilization constructed near Susa, Khouzestan.
 According to the reliable views, there are two hypotheses about this small pond.
 1. The existence of multiple drain pipes shows that Ilamian paid attention to the necessity of protection system and water discharging with regard to the material quality and the weather of that time 2.
-When the bigger pond became full of water and the water level became on the same level with the margin of its ending wall, according to the related containers rules, the water\'s mires will sediment.
+When the bigger pond became full of water and the water level became on the same level with the margin of its ending wall, according to the related containers rules, the water's mires will sediment.
 In this study, with physical considerations, the potential capability of the pond to produce high quality water is proved.
-According to historical states of Choghazanbil site and archeology excavations; with combining two hypotheses, the real performance of two ponds is filtering discharged surface waters
+According to historical states of Choghazanbil site and archeology excavations; with combining two hypotheses, the real performance of two ponds is filtering discharged surface waters.

-A simple, highly sensitive, accurate and selective method for determination of trace amounts of Pb(II) in water samples is presented.a novel Schiff base-chitosan-grafted multiwalled carbon nanotubes (S-CS-MWCNTs) solid-phase extraction adsorbent was synthesized by covalently grafting a Schiff base-chitosan (S-CS) onto the surfaces of oxidized MWCNTs.
-The stability of a chemically(S-CS-MWCNTs) especially in concentrated hydrochloric acid which was then used as a recycling and pre-concentration reagent for further uses of (S-CS-MWCNTs).
+A simple, highly sensitive, accurate and selective method for determination of trace amounts of Pb(II) in water samples is presented.
+A novel Schiff base-chitosan-grafted multiwalled carbon nanotubes (S-CS-MWCNTs) solid-phase extraction adsorbent was synthesized by covalently grafting a Schiff base-chitosan (S-CS) onto the surfaces of oxidized MWCNTs.
+The stability of the chemically modified (S-CS-MWCNTs) was evaluated, especially in concentrated hydrochloric acid, which was then used as a recycling and pre-concentration reagent for further uses.
 The method is based on selective chelation of Pb(II) on surfactant coated C18, modified with a Schiff base-chitosan-grafted multiwalled carbon nanotubes (S-CS-MWCNTs).
-The retained ions were then eluted with 4 ml of 4 M nitric acid and determined by flame atomic absorption spectrometry(FAAS) at 283.3 for Pb.
+The retained ions were then eluted with 4 ml of 4 M nitric acid and determined by flame atomic absorption spectrometry (FAAS) at 283.3 nm for Pb.
 The influence of flow rates of sample and eluent solutions, pH, breakthrough volume, effect of foreign ions on chelation and recovery were investigated.
-1.5 g of surfactant coated C18 adsorbs 40 mg of the Schiff’s base which in turn can retain 15.0±0.9mg of each of the two ions.
-The limit of detection(3σ) for Pb(II) was found to be 3.20 ng l -1.
-The enrichment factor for both ions are 100.
-The mentioned method was successfully applied on determination of lead in different water samples.
-The ions were also speciated by means of three columns system.
+1.5 g of surfactant coated C18 adsorbs 40 mg of the Schiff’s base which in turn can retain 15.0±0.9 mg of each of the two ions.
+The limit of detection (3σ) for Pb(II) was found to be 3.20 ng l -1.
+The enrichment factor for both ions is 100.
+The mentioned method was successfully applied for the determination of lead in different water samples.
+The ions were also speciated by means of a three-column system.

 Mismatch negativity (MMN) was used to investigate the processing of cluster and noncluster initial consonants in consonant-vowel syllables in the human brain.
 The MMN was elicited by either syllable with cluster or noncluster initial consonant, phonetic contrasts being identical in both syllables.
 Compared to the noncluster consonant, the cluster consonant elicited a more prominent MMN.
 The strong MMN peaks at ~128 ms after change onset in cluster-to-noncluster initial consonants changes and at ~212 ms in noncluster-to-cluster initial consonants changes.
 The significantly different neuronal populations were thus active between 128-212 ms when syllables with cluster and noncluster initial consonants were present.
 Microstate segmentation analyses showed that the phonological perception for cluster consonant was at 212 ms whereas 128 ms for non-cluster consonant.
 After approximately 220 ms, semantic perception started in order to perceive the meaning of the words.